Published on Brock University (http://www.brocku.ca)

 The Homestay deposit is refundable, minus a $100.00 administration fee only if the cancellation is made one month prior to session start date.
 After this time the deposit is not refundable.

-*Homestay is available only to students registered in the IELP/CELP/SELP programs until 6 weeks prior to the session start date.
-Applications by International students not registered in the IELP/CELP/SELP programs will not be considered before this time and are subject to a $150.00 placement fee.
+*Homestay is available only to students registered in an ESL Services program until 6 weeks prior to the session start date.
+Applications by International students not registered in an ESL Services program will not be considered before this time and are subject to a $150.00 placement fee.

-Our Canadian Host families vary in size, age and ethnic background.
-Although many of our host families consist of the traditional family (mom, dad and children), it is not uncommon for a host family to be a single parent with children or a single person (young or older).
-Within the family unit you will find that most Canadians work outside of the home and have a very busy lifestyle.
-You will find some differences both personal and cultural between you and the host family, however, with patience and understanding these differences will seem minimal in a short time after your arrival.
+Our Homestay families vary in size, age and ethnic background.
+Although many of our Homestay families consist of the traditional family (mom, dad and children), it is not uncommon for a Homestay family to be a single parent with children or a single person (young or older).
+Within the family unit you will find that most work outside of the home and have a very busy lifestyle.
+You will find some differences both personal and cultural between you and the Homestay family, however, with patience and understanding these differences will seem minimal in a short time after your arrival.
 Remember, you are choosing to study in a new country and to learn about a different way of life - enjoy the differences!